Top Rated Offshore Injury Attorneys in Florida

 Now is the time for you to focus on your recovery.
 We will take care of the legal process and keep you informed of updates to your case.

-HOW LONG DO I HAVE TO FILE MY CLAIM?
+HOW LONG DO I HAVE TO FILE a Florida Offshore Injury CLAIM?

 Depending on the type of claim, you generally have three years to file.

 The Uniform Statute of Limitations for Maritime Torts imposes a three-year deadline and applies to the following: